Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 I (Jim) remember a time in my youth work days when I bribed a teen.
 Nathan was an influential young man.
 Just not always in constructive ways.
 His behavior was routinely disruptive in our weekly groups.

-It occurred to me that in spite of the consequence of being removed from the group each week, he was still being rewarded by the attention that he got from both staff and his peers.
+It occurred to me that, despite the consequence of being removed from the group each week, he was still being rewarded by the attention he received from both staff and his peers.
 It gave him a sense of power.
 No amount of telling him to stop or suggesting he’d be removed from the group was a greater payoff to him than just the attention that he got by misbehaving.

-I wondered what reward might be more of a motivator for him.
+I wondered what reward might be a more effective motivator for him.
 So I bribed him.
 I told him that if he was able to behave well in the group session I would take him to dinner at his favorite restaurant.
-For me it would be well worth the price, whatever the restaurant.
-Admittedly though, most teens’ favorite restaurant is Chick-fil-A, Taco Bell, or McDonalds, so I could afford it.
+For me, it would be well worth the price, regardless of the restaurant.
+Admittedly, though, most teens’ favorite restaurant is Chick-fil-A, Taco Bell, or McDonald’s, so I could afford it.

 Did Jim’s bribery work?